 - In Homestuck, The first two Alpha Kids introduced in Act 6 are meant to feel like Gender Flips of the main Kids.

 - Barbie gets some meatier roles via Gender Flip in:

 - A particularly demented example occurs in Drawn Together on the episode "A Very Special Drawn Together Afterschool Special" where the characters, in an attempt to help Xandir prepare for revealing his homosexuality to his parents, role play as Xandir's parents (among other random roles).
 Eventually even this fake family has to see a therapist (Woldoor), who suggests that said role playing family role play yet again.
 This ends with Captain Hero being a meek, feminine housewife, Toot being a homophobic blue-collar father, and Xandir becoming a prostitute for Japanese businessmen.

 - Some have accused Johnny Test of being a gender-flipped version of Dexter's Laboratory (annoying male sibling with super-intelligent sister(s) instead of the opposite).
+The hair even matches: blond for the dumb kid and red for the geniuses.
 (A potentially plausible theory because Chris Savino, who directed seasons three and four of Dexter's Laboratory, worked on Johnny Test as a contributing writer, producer, and director of some episodes.)

 - In Gerry Anderson's New Captain Scarlet, Seymour Griffiths (Code Name: Lt.
 Green) is replaced by Serena Lewis (also codenamed Lt.
 Green).

 - Avatar: The Last Airbender: